 Cash-out refinancing and home equity loans are similar, but they also have significant differences and come with their own unique advantages and disadvantages.
 Here’s what you need to know about the two options to figure out the best solution for you.

-Cash-Out Refinance Vs Home Equity Loan: Similarities and Differences
+Cash-Out Refinance vs. Home Equity Loan: How They’re Similar

-Cash-out refinancing and home equity loans share several similarities.
+Cash-out refinance and home equity loans share several similarities.
 Both loan options:

 How They’re Different